ADVERTISEMENT

 Still, deciding to open up a braid and start spinning is one thing, and deciding how to do it is another matter entirely!

-Once we’ve started to feel comfortable with our options, Jillian offers us five more, including the ever-popular fractal spin.
+If you’re looking to try something new and want to modify your braid’s original sequence, Jillian offers five methods, including the ever-popular fractal spin.
 But one of my favorite methods Jillian shares is to create a gradient by separating all the colors in the braid and reorganizing them.
-This can then be combined with any of the first four options for keeping your new sequence in order.
+This can then be combined with any number of spinning strategies, such as spinning singles, two-ply yarns, chain-ply, or corespinning.

 No All Access Subscription?
 You're missing out.